ray-project/ray/doc/source/serve/tutorials/triton-server-integration.md

 :::{note}
 You can also use remote model repository, such as AWS S3, to store the model files.
-To use remote model repository, you need to set the `model_repository` parameter to the remote model repository path.
-For example `model_repository == s3://<bucket_name>/<model_repository_path>`.
+To use remote model repository, you need to set the `model_repository` variable to the remote model repository path.
+For example `model_repository = s3://<bucket_name>/<model_repository_path>`.
 :::

 If you find any bugs or have any suggestions, please let us know by [filing an issue](https://github.com/ray-project/ray/issues) on GitHub.